quicwg/base-drafts/draft-ietf-quic-transport.md

 response to packets which only contain ACK frames.
 However, they MUST acknowledge packets containing only ACK frames when sending ACK frames in response to other packets.
-Implementations MUST NOT send more than one packet containing only ACK frames per received packet that contains frames other than ACK frames.
+Implementations MUST NOT send more than one packet containing only an ACK frame per received packet that contains frames other than an ACK frame.
 Packets containing non-ACK frames MUST be acknowledged immediately or when a delayed ack timer expires.
+The delayed ack timer MUST NOT delay an ACK for longer than an RTT, which ensures an ACK frame is sent at least once per RTT if new packets needing acknowledgement were received.

 To limit ACK blocks to those that have not yet been received by the sender, the receiver SHOULD track which ACK frames have been acknowledged by its peer.
 Once